rosscdh/bung/README.md

 }
 ```

+10. Please not: You do not have to provide the domain here, as its extracted from the from value
-10. and now you can forward the email message (which you recieved just before you could query the bunghole) onto the listed recipients
+11. and now you can forward the email message (which you recieved just before you could query the bunghole) onto the listed recipients